Skip to content

 What does gluten do?

-What is Celiac disease and non-celiac gluten insensitivity?
+What is Celiac disease and non-celiac gluten sensitivity?

-Celiac disease is a chronic autoimmune condition[4].
-It occurs because the body detects gluten that is ingested as a threat, similar to a virus.
-As a result, antibodies are produced, particularly in the gut, that subsequently cause inflammation and damage the lining of the small intestine.
-The symptoms of celiac disease include a variety of gut issues, fatigue, joint pain, and deficiencies in micronutrients, such as iron[4].
-Celiac disease may only present a few general symptoms, so can go undiagnosed[5].
-If you feel you have such symptoms or a relative has celiac disease, it’s important to schedule a screening to determine a proper diagnosis.
+Celiac disease is a chronic autoimmune condition[4] where the body treats gluten as a threat, triggering an immune response that causes inflammation and damage to the small intestine.
+Symptoms include gut issues, fatigue, joint pain, and micronutrient deficiencies, such as iron[4].
+Since symptoms can be general, celiac disease may go undiagnosed[5].
+If you or a family member experience these symptoms, it’s important to get a screening for a proper diagnosis.

-Non-celiac gluten insensitivity (also known as gluten intolerance) is diagnosed when an individual experiences intestinal distress, headaches, and fatigue, amongst other symptoms, as a result of consuming gluten-containing foods but has not been diagnosed with celiac disease or wheat allergy, although some symptoms may overlap[6].
-Self-diagnosis does not mean an individual has gluten insensitivity.
-In fact, many people who are self-diagnosed may have another dietary issue unrelated to gluten[7] or no issues at all[7, 8].
-It has been found that of those who are self-diagnosed with gluten insensitivity, as little as 7% may actually have symptoms as a result of gluten consumption[8].
+Non-celiac gluten insensitivity (also known as gluten intolerance) occurs when an individual experiences symptoms like intestinal distress, headaches, and fatigue from consuming gluten but has not been diagnosed with celiac disease or a wheat allergy.
+While some symptoms overlap[6], self-diagnosis does not confirm gluten sensitivity, and many individuals who self-diagnose may actually have other dietary issues or no issues at all.
+Research shows only about 7% of those self-diagnosed with gluten sensitivity have symptoms related to gluten[8].

 Are people avoiding gluten unnecessarily?

 It depends on the individual.
-If you have celiac disease, wheat allergy, or non-celiac gluten sensitivity then the answer is no. Around 1% of the population suffer from celiac[11].
-It is highly likely that the number of people with non-celiac gluten insensitivity is higher in the general population, however, due to self-diagnoses and lack of medical consultation, there is considerable debate around the number of people affected by non-celiac gluten insensitivity[12].
+If you have celiac disease, wheat allergy, or non-celiac gluten sensitivity, then the answer is no. Around 1% of the population suffer from celiac[11].
+The number of people with non-celiac gluten sensitivity is likely higher in the general population, however, due to self-diagnoses and lack of medical consultation, there is considerable debate around the number of people affected by non-celiac gluten sensitivity [12].
 The average figure appears to be approximately 6%[13].
 If you do not have any of the aforementioned conditions, then you do not need to avoid gluten.
 If you feel you might, it is important to get a professional medical diagnosis.
 Additionally, a dietitian will be able to ensure your diet and health do not suffer as a result of avoiding certain foods.

 If someone doesn’t need to avoid gluten and does, are there any benefits?

-Beyond managing gluten-related disorders the answer is no. In fact, a gluten-free diet can have negative consequences as a result of dietary restriction.
+Beyond managing gluten-related disorders, the answer is no. A gluten-free diet can have negative consequences as a result of dietary restriction.
 It has been shown to result in an inadequate intake of fiber and magnesium, along with several other micronutrients[14, 15] and an increase in sugar consumption[16].
-People who follow a gluten-free diet may well have a nutritious diet however, it’s important to understand that eliminating certain foods does not automatically make a diet more nutritious.
+People who follow a gluten-free diet may well have a nutritious diet, however, it’s important to understand that eliminating certain foods does not automatically make a diet more nutritious.
 The reason that a gluten-free diet can have such consequences is that some gluten-free products may be higher in sugar and fat while being low in wholegrains[17].

 Furthermore, gluten-free alternatives tend to be over twice as expensive as their gluten-containing counterparts[18] while being of a lower quality, particularly in terms of texture[17].